 The guardian named by the public curator has a duty to respect the values and wishes of the incapacitated person.
 As much as possible, the guardian must try to get to know the incapacitated person, especially by visiting him to find out how he is doing.

-The public curator is responsible for seeing that the incapacitated person’s property is well managed, in keeping with the rules on “simple administration”.
+When acting as a tutor, the public curator is responsible for seeing that the incapacitated person’s property is well managed, in keeping with the rules on “simple administration”.

 For example, the public curator must

 - make a list of the incapacitated person’s property,